 (iv) The applicant meets all of the requirements for reinstatement set out in COMAR 10.32.01.10.

-(d) The Board shall entertain applications for reinstatement pursuant to the procedures and standards of Regulation .06B of this chapter.
+(d) The disciplinary panel that issued the final order revoking or suspending the respondent shall entertain applications for reinstatement pursuant to the procedures and standards of Regulation .06B of this chapter.

-(a) Except as a Board order directs otherwise in a specific case, if a licensee subject to probation or suspension fails to renew a license:
+(a) Except as a disciplinary panel order directs otherwise in a specific case, if a licensee subject to probation or suspension fails to renew a license:

-(i) The failure to renew the license does not remove the suspension or probation from the licensee’s disciplinary record during the period of nonrenewal;
+(i) The failure to renew the license does not remove the suspension or probation from the licenseeís disciplinary record during the period of nonrenewal;

 (ii) Any condition of probation or condition precedent to terminating a suspension that is dependent on possessing a license is tolled until the probationer or suspended licensee again possesses a license; and